 500 Denison Avenue Manhattan, KS 66502 US

-Your room at Moore House Bed and Breakfast has a full-size, tall posted bed complete with colonial bed curtains.
+Your room at Moore House Bed and Breakfast has a full-size, tall posted bed.
 A family heirloom hangs on the wall above the closet -- an 1842 Springfield flintlock used by a member of the Lindemuth clan of Pennsylvania during the American Civil War.
 The house and patio have wireless internet.

 Copyright © Moore House Bed and Breakfast.
 All Rights Reserved.

 Hanging on the bathroom wall, above the spa towels, is an original London Chronicle newspaper from April 1777 with an article about Gen. George Washington releasing the German Hessians in the western counties of Pennsylvania.
 Having never searched their packs before being set free, the Hessians called Washington "a very good rebel" for his fair treatment.

 Twenty-four works of original art can be found throughout Moore House, including oil, chalk, watercolor and engraving.
 The innkeeper's display of original English-language newspapers spans five centuries, beginning with The London Gazette published on Dec.
 10, 1669.